 Has this happened to you?

 Later into your breastfeeding journey, you may notice it takes longer to trigger a let-down.
 This is common both with a baby at breast and with long-term pumping.
-What works early on may change over time.
+What worked early on may change over time.

-Some women report improved results later in lactation, after they change to a different pump or use a different flange that fits the breast better.
+Some women report improved results later in lactation after they change to a different pump or use a different flange that fits the breast better.
 Flange fit can change over time and nipples may become more elastic over time.

 Have you tried a different pump to compare?
 Or tried using heat, breast massage/compressions, or vibrations to prompt milk flow?
 What works best for you to trigger/stimulate letdowns?